stepanataccolade/docsv2/sources/pipelines/resources.md

 once set.

 ```
-source:
+version:
   count: 1
 ```
 `count` is an integer that represents the number of copies to run.
+This is versioned and everytime the counter is changed, a new version is created.

 <br>
 <a name="version"></a>
 ## version
 This resource type is used to create version numbers.
-It uses semantic versioning methodology to increment versions.
+It uses semantic version methodology to increment versions.

 You can create this resource by adding it to `shippable.resources.yml`
 ```
 - name: box-version                         #required
   type: version                             #required
-  source:
+  seed:
-    base: "0.0.1"                           #required
+    versionName: "0.0.1"                    #required
 ```
 This will create a resource of type `version` with the name `box-version`.
-The base version is being set to 0.0.1
+The seed version is being set to 0.0.1

 ### YML properties
 ```